Alex1304/ultimategdbot/README.md

 * View a player profile
 * Search for a custom level
-* Get info on current Daily levels and Weekly Demons
+* Get info on current Daily levels, Weekly Demons and Event levels
 * Check whether a user is an in-game moderator and view the full GD moderator list
 * Link your Geometry Dash account to the bot and show off your own in-game profile with your Discord username on it
 * Receive notifications in your server when new levels are being rated, when the Daily level or Weekly demon changes or when there are updates to the Geometry Dash moderator list.